catppuccin/userstyles/docs/userstylesyml.md

 ### Adding yourself as a maintainer

-To add yourself as a maintainer, you need to add your GitHub username to the `maintainers` array in the `userstyles.yml` file.
+To add yourself as a maintainer, you need to add your GitHub username to the `collaborators` array in the `userstyles.yml` file.
 This file is located in the `scripts` directory.
 The `collaborators` array, is an array of objects, each object should contain a `name` and a `url` key.
 And optionally a `name` key, which is your preferred name.